 These are rarely prescribed, and only if symptoms are severe.
 Corticoid is a steroid hormone produced by the adrenal cortex.
 As a medication, synthetic corticosteroids can reduce swelling and decrease the body’s immune response.

-Corticosteroids work well but should be used with caution and only short-term, because there may be side effects.
+Corticosteroids work well but should be

 Most people with allergic conjunctivitis have problems with both eyes.